harrytallbelt/blog/hugo/content/post/simulating-the-physical-world.md

 # Numerical Integration

-Some initial value problems have easily found analytic solution, but for complex simulations this tends to be infeasible.
+Some initial value problems have easily found analytic solutions, but for complex simulations this tends to be infeasible.
 So let's try to figure out a method of approximating the solution.

-Let's explore an approximate solution to a simpler initial value problem:
+Let's explore a simpler initial value problem:

 Given \\( y(0) = 1 \\) and \\( \frac{dy}{dt}(t) = f(t, y(t)) = y(t) \\), find an
 approximation of \\( y(t) \\).